pirl-unc/stig/doc/manual.md

                         options may choose slightly fewer or more "cells" depending on the particulars of the distribution.
                         Default is 100
-  --population-distribution {gaussian,chisquare,stripe,equal,logisticcdf}
+  --population-distribution {unimodal,chisquare,stripe,equal,logisticcdf}
                         Population distribution function.
 This defines the
                         function used to distribute the population among the repertoire.
-Default is the (normalized) gaussian.
-                        'stripe' will assign the Nth cell in the population to the (N % repertoire-size) clonotype. 'equal' assigns cells in the population to each clonotype with equal probability. 'logisticcdf' uses the logistic
+Default is the logistic CDF, approximating a normalized distribution of TCR subclone population sizes. 'stripe' will assign the Nth cell in the population to the (N % repertoire-size) clonotype.
-                        cumulative distribution.
-See --population-gaussian-
+                        'equal' assigns cells in the population to each clonotype with equal probability. 'unimodal' produces
+                        a small set of clones with high population sizes relative to the others.
+See --population-unimodal-
                         parameters, --population-chisquare-parameters,
                         --population-logisticcdf-parameters
-  --population-gaussian-parameters N
+  --population-unimodal-parameters N
-                        Parameter for the normalized gaussian distribution.
-                        The number of standard deviations to include in our population distribution.
+                        Parameter for the unimodal population.
+The width of the peak is defined by number of standard deviations to include in our population distribution.
 Decimal value.
 Default is 3 --population-chisquare-parameters k:cutoff
                         Parameters for the chi-square distribution.
 Takes an argument formatted as 'k:cutoff', where k - degrees of